verdan/flaskoidc/README.md

 ## Configurations:

-Please make sure to extend your configurations from `DAPConfig`, as it's really IMPORTANT.
+Please make sure to extend your configurations from `BaseConfig`.

 ```python
 from flaskoidc import FlaskOIDC